CoderDojoTC/ai-racing-league/docs/content/resources.md

 # Hardware
 **Hardware Options:** Raspberry Pi 3, 4, the Nvidia Nano, the Nvdia DX2, and the Intel Mobius Neural Stick The base DonkeyCar today uses the Raspberry Pi 3+ which has a list price of $35.
-This hardware is just barly able to process images in real-time in ide
+This hardware is just barly able to process images in real-time.
+Small changes in lighting will throw the car off the track.
+The new Raspberry Pi 4 with 4GB RAM is a new option.

-The Nvidia Nano on the other hand has 128 CUDA core processors and has more than enough power to drive around a track in real time with varied lighting
+The Nvidia Nano on the other hand has 128 CUDA core processors and has more than enough power to drive around a track in real time with varied lighting conditions.

 The Intel Mobius stick is a low-power way to do image recognition using a USB dongle to do the image processing.
-It would cost $75 in additon to the Ra
+It would cost $75 in additon to the Raspberry Pi.
+There are many complex steps to get the Mobius stick working so we will not be using it in our courses.

 There are also college-level autonomous driving teams that use the more expensive Nvidia DX2 hardware.